Home Page

 • Learning new behaviours

 Participants in group counselling are expected to pay a modest fee.
-This is for their benefit & also to generate some financial support for the International Hope Alive Counsellors Association (IHACA), which was founded in 2003 by Professor Philip Ney & Dr Marie Peeters-Ney.
+This is for their benefit and also to generate some financial support for IHACA (International Hope Alive Counsellors Association), which was founded in 2003 by Professor Philip Ney and Dr Marie Peeters-Ney.
 However, the pre-treatment evaluation, which takes about 2 hours, is free of charge.

 Back to top of page